-In this section, for the OM data structure, we revisit the detailed steps of its sequential version \cite{bender2002two,dietz1987two,utterback2016provably}.
-This is a background to discuss the parallel version in the next section.
+In this section, for the OM data structure, we revisit the detailed steps of the sequential version \cite{bender2002two,dietz1987two,utterback2016provably}.
+This is the background to discuss the parallel version in the next section.

 The idea is that items in the total order are assigned labels to indicate the order.
 Typically, each label can be stored as an $O(\log N)$ bits integer, where $N$ is the maximal number of items in $\od$.
 Assume it takes $O(1)$ time to compare two integers.
-The \omorder operation requires $O(1)$ time by comparing labels; also, the \omdelete operation requires $O(1)$ time since all other labels are not affected.
+The \omorder operation requires $O(1)$ time by comparing labels; also, the \omdelete operation requires $O(1)$ time since after deleting one item all other labels of items are not affected.

 In terms of the \ominsert operation, efficient implementations provide $O(1)$ amortized time.
 First, a \emph{two-level} data structure~\cite{utterback2016provably} is used.
 That is, each item is stored in the bottom-list, which contains a \emph{group} of consecutive elements; each group is stored in top-list, which can contain $\Omega(\log N)$ items.
 Both the top-list and the bottom-list are organized as double-linked lists, and we use $x.\pre$ and $x.\Next$ to denote the predecessor and successor of $x$, respectively.
 Second, each item $x$ has a top-label $L^t(x)$, which equals to $x$'s group label denoted as $L^t(x) = L(x.\group)$, and bottom-label $L_b(x)$, which is $x$'s label.
-The $L^t$ is in the range $[0, N^2]$ and $L_b$ in the range $[0, N]$.
+Integer $L^t$ is in the range $[0, N^2]$ and integer $L_b$ in the range $[0, N]$.

-\iftrue Initially, there are $N'$ items contained in $N'$ groups ($N' \leq N$), separately, where each group can have a top-label $L$ with a $N$ gap between neighbors and each item has a bottom-label $L_b$ as $\lfloor N/2\rfloor$. \fi
+Initially, there can be $N'$ items in $\od$ ($N' \leq N$), which are contained in $N'$ groups, separately.
+Each group is assigned a top-label $L$ with an $N$ gap between neighbors, and each item is assigned a bottom-label $L_b$ as $\lfloor N/2\rfloor$.